Be1zebub/Ratelimit.lua/README.md

 # Ratelimit.lua

-A ratelimit library that allow X times in X time.
+A ratelimit library that allow X times in Y time.

 ## Installation